frank-leitner/portswigger-websecurity-academy/02-authentication/Username_enumeration_via_subtly_different_responses/README.md

 ### Brute force password

-Now repeat the step for the password until the correct password ist found
+Now I repeat the step, this time for the password argument until the correct password is found.

 - Attack type: *Sniper*
 - Payload: *provided password list*

 ![Burp Intruder password found](img/password_found.png)

-On a successful login, the page redirects, so remove all responses with 2xx status codes (alternative, filter for responses not containing 'Invalid username or password'
+On successful login, the page redirects, so I remove all responses with 2xx status codes (alternative, filter for responses not containing 'Invalid username or password'

 ### Login

-Login with the username and password combination, or simply use Burps 'Request in browser' feature to avoid typing results in:
+Lastly, I log in with the username and password combination, or simply use Burps 'Request in browser' feature to avoid typing results in and the lab updates to:

 ![success](img/success.png)